Clinical-Disaster Research Center

 Clinical Disaster Research

 Natural and man-made disasters often occur unexpectedly and can cause significant difficulties for those living in the disaster affected area.
-The UM-CDRC conducts research with individuals affected by disasters to better understand their experience and how they cope with these difficulties.
+The UM-CDRC conducts research with individuals affected by disasters to better understand their experience and how they cope with these difficulties in both the short- and long-term.

 Positive Psychology

-Disasters are traumatic experiences that can negatively affect people’s lives.
-Yet, somehow, most disaster survivors recover from these experiences and go on to lead happy and productive lives.
-The UM-CDRC studies how positive attributes, such as meaning in life, resilience, and self-efficacy, allow survivors to overcome the effects of a disaster.
+Disasters are potentially traumatic experiences that can negatively affect people’s lives.
+Yet, most disaster survivors recover from these experiences and go on to lead meaningful and productive lives.
+The UM-CDRC studies how positive attributes, such as perceived meaning and purpose, resilience, and self-efficacy, serve to protect individuals psychologically, and to galvanize them to overcome the effects of a disaster in both the short- and long-term.